 When I first started doing business in Japan in the mid 1990s I fell in love with sushi.
 Sitting at the counter eating sushi and drinking sake with my friends felt like the most glamorous thing in the world.

 Now, when I'm talking to clients and hear them asking about access to the "raw" data I wonder if they have the same infatuation I had with raw fish.
-It took me a good ten years to re-acclimatise myself to the pleasures of cooked fish and I think the same thing may be going on here.
+It took me a good ten years to re-acclimatise myself to the pleasures of cooked fish and I think I same thing happening in the world of TV data.

 When people talk about raw data, it usually comes from a desire to not be constrained by what they want to do with the data.
 With raw data, it's assumed that anything is possible, and it can be processed exactly as required.
 That is certainly true, but if you're asking for the "raw" data you also need to be very clear on what you are really asking for.